aistudioae/ruben-simple-rag/README.md

 This project is open source and available under the MIT License.

+## 🚀 Deployment

+See [DEPLOY_RENDER.md](DEPLOY_RENDER.md) for detailed instructions on deploying to Render.

+Quick start:
+1. Fork this repository
+2. Create a new Blueprint on Render
+3. Add your API keys as environment variables
+4. Deploy!

 ## 🙏 Acknowledgments

 - OpenAI for the powerful language models
 - Supabase for the excellent vector database
+- Pinecone for the specialized vector search
 - LangChain for document processing tools
 - Streamlit for the amazing web app framework